AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

    ```

 !!! note
-    Pay close attention to the `tagname` of the container image you are pulling.
+    Pay close attention to the `<TAG>` (i.e., tag name) of the container image you are pulling.
 This could be `explore` for exploring the framework, `practice` for practicing and qualification, or `compete` for competing in the final race.
-The `tagname` convention is set to `<year>-<event>-<phase>` for convenience and avoiding any potential repetition.
+The tag naming convention is set to `<YEAR>-<EVENT>-<PHASE>` for convenience and avoiding any repetition.

 ### 3.2.
 Container Execution